Do I Need a Bakersfield Car Accident Attorney?

 Bakersfield Car Accidents by Vehicle Make

-What vehicle makes are involved in the most accidents in Bakersfield?
-It appears that residents buy American, as the two vehicle makes most often involved in accidents in Bakersfield are Chevrolet and Ford, respectively.
+What vehicle makes are involved in most accidents in Bakersfield?
+It appears that many residents buy American, as the two types of vehicles that are most often involved in accidents in Bakersfield are Chevrolet and Ford, respectively.

 What Are the Most Dangerous Intersections in Bakersfield?